pwood/fdbexplorer/README.md

 It can then be read by using the following:

 > `fdbexplorer -url http://<internal ip>:8888/status/json`

-`-interval` will set the frequency that the http server updates data from FoundationDB, and the frequency that UI will update from the http server.

 You do not have to use `fdbexplorer` to publish the contents of `status json`, however the endpoint you provided must return a `200` and a `Content-Type` of `application/json`.